instantreality 1.0

 • ERROR Some ERROR occurred.
 Look e.g. at the web-interface to get more detail.

-To handle this state changes and to read/write data from/to your node you have to implement the following functions in your Node.
+To handle these state changes and to read/write data from/to your node you have to implement the following functions in your node.

 IO-State handler